antmicro/gerber2blend/README.md

 ![](img/gerber2blend-vis.png)

-`gerber2blend` is an open-source utility dedicated to generating 3D models of Printed Circuit Boards (PCBs) in Blender (.blend) format.
+This is an open-source utility dedicated to generating 3D models of Printed Circuit Boards (PCBs) in Blender (.blend) format.
 The tool uses Gerber (Gerber RS-274X) input files that are used for producing physical PCBs.
 This makes the PCB visualization independent from the software used for designing it.
 Currently `gerber2blend` supports Blender 4.1+.